hongqiangyan/hongqiangyan.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
 Hi, my name is Hongqiang Yan (严宏强), and I am currently a Postdoctoral Scholar at The Morrison School of Agribusiness, W. P. Carey School of Business, Arizona State University (ASU).
-Prior to joining ASU, I earned a Ph.D. in Economics from North Carolina State University.
 Please feel free to reach out to me at **hongqiang.yan [atsign] asu dot edu**.